raquel-oliveira/QGL/README.md

 Add more tests (88,8% Overall coverage), reduce Technical Debt, improvement the plane fly and improvement in earthly phase.

 ### Week 08
+Add more tests.
+Implementation of scout.
+Refactoration of code.
+Improvement in the map to better localization.

+### Week 09

 Short list of the **features** available in the bot delivered for the championship that happened at the end of week 08.